etherealvisage/cpsc301/docs/use_cases.md

     2. S serves U a page with editable copies of P's body and tags.
     3. U makes modification to P's body and/or tags.
     4. U activates the "Save post" function.
-    5. S saves the modified post to the data store, resulting in edited post P'.
+    5. S saves the modified post to the data store, resulting in edited post P.

 Use Case 5